 - De-identification and Aggregation: De-identifying and aggregating information collected and using it for any lawful purpose.

-- Job Applications: Processing your job application.
+- Job Applications: Processing your job application and conducting background checks.

 - Safety Issues: To help maintain the safety, security, and integrity of our Website, products and services, databases and other technology assets, and business.

 - Fraud and Incident Prevention: Detecting security incidents, protecting against malicious, deceptive, fraudulent, or illegal activity, and prosecuting those responsible for that activity.